TIBCOSoftware/tp-helm-charts/docs/workshop/aks/cluster-setup/README.md

 > It stands for "TIBCO PLATFORM".

 > [!IMPORTANT]
-> We are using AZ CLI commands to to create the pre-requisistes, create the
+> We are using AZ CLI commands to create the pre-requisites, create the
 > cluster and later perform some post script.
 > We recommend that you go through the parameters [here](https://learn.microsoft.com/en-us/cli/azure/aks?view=azure-cli-latest#az-aks-create(aks-preview))
 > so that it will be easier for you to set the values for the variables below.